 - Wireless security system

 The wireless home security systems of 20 years ago were notoriously unreliable.
 They produced so many false alarms that many homeowners stopped using them.
 That’s all changed.
-Today you can buy DIY home security systems that have professional-grade wireless security equipment that’s extremely reliable, easy to install and affordable.
+Today you can buy DIY home security systems that have professional-grade wireless security equipment that’s extremely reliable, easy to install, and affordable.
 Basic DIY home security systems start at about $225 and top out at $800 or so.
 If you add wireless smoke/heat detectors, plan to spend about $1,300 for DIY alarm systems.
-That’s about half of what a professional alarm company would charge.
+That’s still about half of what a professional alarm company would charge.
 Monitoring service, which notifies the police or fire department, can cost $40 or more per month.
 But if you shop around, you can get it for about $10 per month.

 Project step-by-step (12)